 - Conclusion

-You know, back in college, my architecture professors always taught me that Villa Savoye is one of the first examples of modernist architecture in the world.
-And why won’t it be?
+You know, back in college, my professors never missed a chance to bring up Villa Savoye as the textbook example of modernist architecture.
+And honestly, it makes total sense.
 After all, it was designed by Le Corbusier, aka Charles-Édouard Jeanneret, the father of modern architecture and his brother, Pierre Jeanneret.
+Like, it wasn’t just a weekend retreat near Paris.
+It was a turning point in architectural history.

 So, Le Corbusier is a French-Swiss architect, designer & urban planner known for developing the International style of architecture.
-It’s basically, a futuristic style using rectilinear forms, glass, steel & open, adaptable spaces.
+It’s basically, a futuristic style using clean lines, rectilinear forms, glass facades, steel & open, adaptable spaces.
 Pierre Jeanneret, on the other hand, is famous for his tubular steel chairs and modular storage units, especially from the 1929 Paris Salon d’Automne.

-1958: A neighboring school (The Le Corbusier City School) purchased the property & handed it over to the French state.
+1958: A neighboring school (The Le Corbusier City School) purchased the property & handed it over to the French state for protection.
 It was rarely inhabited after that.

 1965: The government refused its demolition and instead denoted it as the official French historical monument.